wandb/docs/docs/guides/hosting/iam/restricted-projects.md

 5. Select another role from the dropdown.
 It should save instantly.

 :::info
-When you change the project level role for a user to be different from their team level role, the project level role is shown along with a **\*** to indicate the difference.
+When you change the project level role for a user to be different from their team level role, the project level role includes a **\*** to indicate the difference.
 :::

 ### Other key things to note for project level roles